 - The backup proxy also supports application-aware data protection of MS-SQL server.

-Druva Phoenix backup proxy can access virtual machine data from datastores using three different methods – NBD, HotAdd, NBDSSL.
+Druva backup proxy can access virtual machine data from datastores using three different methods – NBD, HotAdd, NBDSSL.
 These methods are referred to as VMware Transport modes.

 |In this mode, the ESX/ESXi host reads data from storage and sends it across a network to the backup proxy.
 With NBD transport, large virtual disks can take a long time to transmit as the data is transferred over the network to the backup proxy.|